Last update: August 2, 2017

 - Review NEON's Data Usage and Citation Policies

 A substantial number of specimens and samples collected by NEON will be placed into one or more museums or similar institutions.
 These are collectively called the NEON Bioarchive and are made available to investigators for further study.
+Explore our Archival Samples catalog to better understand how our samples can be used for your research.

 The requesting process for access to bioarchive materials will vary based on each museum or institution’s guidelines.
 Learn more about NEON samples and specimens.